Build an MLOps Pipeline

 Our experiment will use the following automated deployment and lifecycle management tools:

 Note: that we use Argo CD and Argo Workflows, which are tightly integrated with Kubernetes, because we are working in the context of a Kubernetes deployment.
-If our service was not deployed in Kubernetes (for example: it was deployed using “plain” Docker containers without a container orchestration framework), we would use other tools for managing the application and model lifecycle.
+If our service was not deployed in Kubernetes (for example: it was deployed using “plain” Docker containers), we would use other tools for managing the application and model lifecycle.

 To run this experiment, you should have already created an account on Chameleon, and become part of a project.
 You should also have added your SSH key to the KVM@TACC site.